kennyOlakunle/customer_segmentation_using_Python/README.md

 You might notice that customers who have purchased black T-shirts in the past are more likely to buy black again.
 Or, customers who bought a sports-themed T-shirt might be interested in similar athletic wear.
 By using segmentation, you can target specific groups with T-shirt designs, marketing messages, and offers tailored to their preferences, making your business more efficient and your customers happier.

+### Business Scenario
+Suppose we are working as a data scientist for a FMCG company and want to segment our customers to help the marketing department for them to launch new products and sales based on the segmentation.
+Therefore we will save our time and money by marketing a specific group of customers with selected products.

+##### How Did we collect the data by the way?

+All data has been collected through the loyalty cards they use at checkout.

+We will utilize K-Means and PCA algorithms for this project and see how we define new grouped customers!